ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/avgweighted.md

 **Returned value**

--   `NaN`.
-If all the weights are equal to 0.
+-   `NaN` if all the weights are equal to 0 or the supplied weights parameter is empty.
 -   Weighted mean otherwise.

 **Return type** is always [Float64](../../../sql-reference/data-types/float.md).